ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 }
 ```

-Finally, use the `<ckeditor>` tag in the template to run the editor:
+Finally, use the `<ckeditor>` tag in the template to run the rich-text editor:

 ```html
 <ckeditor [editor]="Editor" data="<p>Hello world!</p>"></ckeditor>